Public Design Interns

 Partners and Funders

-The Public Policy Lab is accepting submissions for our 2020-21 Public Design Intern program until 5 p.m. on July 20, 2020.
-The role is expected to begin in September.
+The Public Policy Lab is accepting submissions for our 2020-2021 Public Design Intern role until 5 p.m. on July 20th.

 Interns are current undergraduate or graduate students.
 Interns will contribute to PPL project activities, gain valuable professional experience, and practice skills that they are learning in the classroom.